cloudamqp/terraform-provider-cloudamqp/docs/resources/instance.md

                           false.
 * `copy_settings`       - (Optional) Copy settings from one CloudAMQP instance to a new.
 Consists of the block documented below.
-* `preferred_az`        - (Optional) The AZs you would like your nodes to end up in.
-Provide the same number of entries for the number of nodes in the cluster.
+* `preferred_az`        - (Optional) The AZs to place your nodes in.
+Each entry corresponds to a server in your cluster, so for a 3 node cluster, provide 3 AZs in the list.

-  ***Note:*** Preferred_az can only be set upon instance creation as of now.
-Changing this will enforce replacement.
+  ***Note:*** Preferred_az can only be set upon instance creation as of now and the result is not guaranteed, on eventual failed resource allocation in the Zone, CloudAMQP will fallback to a different zone.

 ___